boredsquirrel/Arkenfox-softening/README.md

 ---

 ## More Detailed explanation
 Firefox is not really privacy friendly.
-It has very bad presets and even if you apply all GUI Settings to make it more private, remove Google etc., you still have lots of stuff under the hood and even some Google presets stay ("top site" or others).
+It has very bad presets and even if you apply all the GUI settings to make it more private, like remove Google etc., you still have lots of stuff under the hood and even some Google presets stay ("top site" or others).

 But Firefox is very modular, with nearly every setting being changeable with the user.js, a config file that overwrites inserted settings on every launch.
 This is awesome, as the Tor-Browser uses these settings to become the most secure browser, and Arkenfox is a long-existing preset of changes that are pretty much the same as those from the Tor-Browser.

-The Arkenfox team saves us a lot of effort, the integrated links and sources are awesome, and they also include deactivated unnessecary "hardening" (outdated, already covered, contraproductive) that you could apply accidently, thinking it improves privacy.
+The Arkenfox team saves us a lot of effort, the integrated links and sources are awesome, and they also include deactivated unnessecary "hardening" (outdated, already covered, conter-productive) that you could apply accidently, thinking it improves privacy.

 The problem is, that Arkenfox-Firefox will not work great for daily usage.
-You lose way too much functionality which would not actually be dangerous, so instead of creating my own user.js (stupid efford) I looked through that user.js and changed only the annoying settings, resulting in this minimal changeset.
+You lose way too much functionality which would not actually be dangerous, so instead of creating my own user.js (stupid amount of effort) I looked through the user.js and changed only the annoying settings, resulting in this minimal changeset.

 If you have any improvements, please create an issue report.